Key Takeaways

 You will need to keep the sitemap updated and add any new landing pages you create.
 Alternatively, you can use a plugin that will generate a sitemap automatically and keep it updated for you.

-For non-technical users I recommend to use a plugin to handle this.
-For example you can use Rank Math or Yoast depending on your CMS.
+For non-technical users, I recommend using a plugin to handle this.
+For example, you can use Rank Math or Yoast depending on your CMS.

 ✅ 9.1.4 Add a favicon

-A favicon is a small image (16×16 pixels) that represents your website and is used in the URL bar, browser tabs, bookmarks and next to your URL in the SERPs when displayed on a mobile.
-Pages without a favicon will have the default icon (grey globe) displayed.
+A favicon is a small image (16×16 pixels) that represents your website and is used in the URL bar, browser tabs, bookmarks, and next to your URL in the SERPs when displayed on a mobile.
+Pages without a favicon will have the default icon (a grey globe) displayed.

 ✅ 9.1.5 Check for H tags in the footer